 Franchise Agreement Rights and Obligations

 A franchise agreement is a license that establishes the rights and obligations of the franchisor and the franchisee.
-As in any well-crafted contract, this agreement is designed to protect the franchisor's intellectual property and ensure consistency in how each of its licensees operates under its brand.
-Even though the relationship is codified in a written agreement that is meant to last at least 10 years, the franchisor needs to have the ability to evolve the brand and its consumer offering to stay competitive.
+This agreement is designed to protect the franchisor's intellectual property and ensure consistency in how each of its licensees operates under its brand.
+Even though the relationship is codified in a written agreement that is meant to last at least 10–20 years, the franchisor needs to have the ability to evolve the brand and its consumer offering to stay competitive.

 The agreement also needs to be flexible enough to allow the franchisor to make contractual modifications that reflect decisions in response to franchisees' specific needs.
 However, there are no changes to the stipulation that franchisees must manage their independently-owned businesses daily by continually meeting brand standards.